microsoft/winget-cli/README.md

 ### Client Repository

-This Winget-CLI repository includes the source code designed to build the client.
+This winget-cli repository includes the source code designed to build the client.
 You are encouraged to participate in the development of this client.
 We have plenty of backlog features in our [Issues](https://github.com/microsoft/winget-cli/issues?q=is%3Aopen+is%3Aissue+milestone%3ABacklog-Client).
 You can upvote the ones you want, add more, or even [get started on one.](https://github.com/orgs/microsoft/projects/137)

 ### Sources